mynameisi/MovieTrailerProject/README.md

 ## Running the program

 ### create the web-page with pre-existing movies
-A few movies are already put in file `movie_db.csv`. just by executing the following line of code, a movie web page runing on the default web browser on your computer would pop up with those movies.
+File `movie_db.csv` contains a few movies already.
+Just by executing the following line of code, a movie web page with those movies, runing on the default web browser on your computer would pop up.

 `python entertainment_center.py`

 ### input new movies
 The design of this project has MVC in mind.
-So the data layer of the webpage `movie_db.csv` is completely seperate with the control layer `entertainment_center.py` and the presentation layer `fresh_tomatoes.py`.
+The data layer of the webpage `movie_db.csv` is completely seperate with the control layer `entertainment_center.py` and the presentation layer `fresh_tomatoes.py`.

-one advantage is that user don't have to modify any python code to change the movies.
+one advantage of doing this is the user don't have to modify any python code to change the movies.
 Simply open the data file `movie_db.csv` and add new lines to the file with required information of the movie and then run `python entertainment_center.py`, the web page would pop up with the list of newly inserted movies.

 ## Built With